 Does WMA attempt to ''time'' the markets?

 No. We help you allocate your portfolio between assets you will need to access in the short-term—and assets needed for the long-term.

 For short-term money, we avoid the volatile stock market altogether—making market timing unnecessary.
 For the longer-term money, the goal is to participate in the next 100% advance, not to avoid the next 25% decline.
 In this case as well, market timing is equally unnecessary.

 The results of our time-tested approach are restful nights for you, since they are comfortable knowing that their money is invested appropriately.
 There is no need to remain glued to the television set, being subjected to each gut-wrenching turn of the stock market.
 In the words of renowned investor Peter Lynch:

 "Far more money has been lost by investors preparing for corrections, or trying to anticipate corrections, than has been lost in corrections themselves"

 Where are my assets actually held?

-Will I receive monthly statements regarding my investment accounts?
+Will I receive quarterly statements regarding my investment accounts?

 Do I have to track the performance of my investment accounts myself?